-All base templates are in essence the same, but will be slightly adapted to the current cluster environment.
+All base templates are in essence highly similar, but are adapted for a specific cluster environment.

-That is because different cluster environments offer different resources and therefore require slightly different options for submission.
+This is necessary, because different cluster environments offer different resources and use slightly different ways to specify these resources.

-You can check out the available options with the
+You can check out the available options for the currently active environment with the

 python project.py submit --help command.